 CI/CD for Haskell

-Buddy lets you create delivery pipelines that will build, test and deploy your Haskell application on a single push to branch.
+Buddy lets you create delivery pipelines that will build, test and deploy your Haskell application on a single push to a branch.
 The pipelines consist of actions that you can configure depending on your needs.
+Example Haskell pipeline

 Configuration is very easy and will only take a couple of minutes.